SquidCoderIndustries/scripts/docs/gui/mod-manager.rst

 ===============

 .. dfhack-tool::
-    :summary: Save and restore lists of active mods.
+    :summary: Manange your active mods.
     :tags: dfhack interface

+In a loaded world, shows a list of active mods with the ability to copyto clipboard.
 Adds an optional overlay to the mod list screen that allows you to save and load mod list presets, as well as set a default mod list preset for new worlds.